samkimmmm/machine_learning_etf_price_prediction/README.md

 * Sang Kim

 # Introduction
-The objective of this project is to predict the stock prices for the next 30 days of the top healthcare companies using machine learning.
-The chosen model for this prediction is based on Long Short-Term Memory (LSTM) neural networks, a type of recurrent neural network (RNN).
-The LSTM model is particularly suitable for sequential data like time-series, making it a valuable choice for predicting stock prices over time.
+The history of stocks has become significantly popular after the dot-com boom.
+With the advancement of technology, anyone is able to access and trade.
+The goal for this project is to uncover different patterns of past data to predict future stocks, specifically in the healthcare sector.

 # Model Selection:
 The LSTM model is selected for its ability to capture and learn patterns in sequential data, making it well-suited for time-series forecasting.
 Unlike traditional feedforward neural networks, LSTMs can remember information over long periods, which is crucial for predicting stock prices where past data points hold significant influence.
 # Data Preparation: